I write about toxins in our food and air but what about social media?

 You can buy puzzle books with a variety of puzzles to test the brain.

-Or what about a 500 piece puzzle you work on with your kids or spouse.
+Or what about a 500-piece puzzle you work on with your kids or spouse?

 5. Exercise

-Social media is known to encourage inactivity.
-So, get up, get moving and help yourself get healthier and happier.
+So, get up, get moving, and help yourself get healthier and happier.

 Try yoga, a short interval workout, or this 4-minute workout that Zach Bush recommends.